serverless-nextjs/serverless-next.js/documentation/docs/cdkconstruct.md

 - `invalidationPaths?: string[]` - an array of invalidation paths, by default we invalidate all pages found in manifest
 - `cachePolicyName?: Object`: configure the name given to the cache policies
+- `nextStaticsCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for static resources
+- `nextImageCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for image caching
+- `nextLambdaCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for Lambda functions